detypstify/detypstify/writeup/main.typ

     Our second attempt at training a model was using the Vision Transformer (ViT) model from scratch @latex_ocr.
 We chose this implementation as it performed well for generating LaTeX code.
-The ViT model was trained on the same system as the TrOCR model with the same batch size, but since we are training from scratch we need to train for a lager number of epochs.
+The ViT model was trained on the same system as the TrOCR model with the same batch size, but since we are training from scratch we train for 30 epochs.

   == Webapp
     == ONNX